-TRU Payment Processing: Card Processing Reviews & Complaints
+TRU Payment Processing Reviews & Complaints

-TRU Payment Processing Rating
+About TRU Payment Processing

 Founded in 2002, TRU Payment Processing is a merchant account provider that also operates under the names TRU Processing, Truly360, and Matthew Focht Enterprises.
 The company’s most up-to-date website appears to be that of Truly360, but Truly360 primarily emphasizes its ability to help businesses set up Apple Pay integrated payment processing for retail, automotive, spa, restaurant, medical, and gym merchant accounts.